TCraig7/intermission-assignments/2be/details/how_the_web_works.md

 1. How are text domain names matched to their respective numeric IP addresses.

+       DNS creates a mapping between the numeric IP address and the text domain name.

 1. What is the client?

   * A. A purchaser